xplosionmind/old.tommi.space/_notes/public/Bugs and Feature Requests.md

 ## Piwigo

-- One thing I'm still trying to figure out is how to make more pictures appear for a gallery page.
-They are too few and it's really complicated to modify the size of the thumbnail to make them look nice.
+- ~~One thing I'm still trying to figure out is how to make more pictures appear for a gallery page.
+They are too few and it's really complicated to modify the size of the thumbnail to make them look nice~~. ✅ 2021.01.07 it's sufficient to go in the settings page of the GUI and change the value of “number of photos per page”
 - Sharing private galleries links (see [GitHub issue](https://github.com/petitssuisses/piwigo-ShareAlbum/issues/62 "an issue in piwigo-ShareAlbum repository"))

 <br>